Educational Requirements

 - Public scrutiny and accountability.

-- Initial low pay in some regions.
+- Initial low pay compared to workload.

 - Dealing with difficult individuals.